integreat-io/integreat/README.md

 [Configuring metadata](#configuring-metadata) for more.

 #### `SET`
 Sends data for several items to a source, using the `set` endpoint.
+If `data` is one item, and not an array, the `setOne` endpoint is used instead.
 Returned in the `data` property is whatever the adapter returns.

 The data to send is provided in the payload `data` property, and must given as